 “After high school, my coach told me I needed to get away and see that the world was bigger than Courtland and I took his advice.”

-From Fort Collins Community College to the University of Nebraska…
+From Fort Scott Community College to the University of Nebraska…

 Academically ineligible to play at Auburn, Hardrick landed at Fort Scott Community College in Kansas.
 He had initially committed to Louisiana State University after his two years at junior college were done, but ultimately chose Nebraska instead.